Haris16-code/BJH-OS/README.md

 We are building an active community around **BJH OS**, where you can:

 - Get help with installation and troubleshooting
 - Share feedback and suggestions
 - Upload apps or games for the BJH OS Apps Market
 - Chat with other BJH OS users and developers
-- Participate in fun events, contests, and discussions
+- Participate in events, contests, and discussions

 Whether you are a **developer, tester, or BJH OS fan**, there’s a place for you here!
+---

+© 2025 BJH OS — by Muhammad Haris